 In C-45, the government is being accused of passing on the bulk of the real decision-making to the provinces, such as how the bill will affect driving under the influence laws or marijuana use in public/private spaces such as restaurants, etc.

 Also, and perhaps of greatest concern, the bill’s recommended minimum age is 18 whereas multiple experts have suggested the minimum age of 25.
-For example, The Canadian Medical Association is against legalizing pot and has suggested the minimum age of purchase of 21.
 Considering the evidence of irreversible brain damage demonstrated in those using marijuana under the age of 25, this is simply irresponsible.

 Justice Minister Jody Wilson-Raybould has said that under Bill C-45, “young people can’t buy it, they can’t grow it”.
 However, the bill would allow youth between the ages of 12-18 to carry up to five grams.